tacogips/cntr/README.md

 ```

-### File locking
+### File Locking

-To avoid conflict of the output file by written simultaneously by multiple process, wcounter uses [fslock](https://docs.rs/fslock/0.1.6/fslock/) as file locking.

-The lock file will be created at `{dest_file_path}.lock`, and will reused by another process, so the lock file will not deleted.
+To avoid conflict of the output file by written simultaneously by multiple process, wcounter uses [cluFlock](https://crates.io/crates/cluFlock).The lock file will be created at `{dest_file_path}.lock`, and will be reused by another process, so the lock file not deleted automatically.